gui-cs/NStack/README.md

 [![Build Status](https://travis-ci.org/migueldeicaza/NStack.svg?branch=master)](https://travis-ci.org/migueldeicaza/NStack)

+This is a fork of Miguel De Icaza's NStack - created to enable publishing while Miguel is working out getting an operational dev system.

 Currently this module contains a port of the Go string, and Go rune support as well as other Unicode helper methods.

 You can browse the [API documentation](https://migueldeicaza.github.io/NStack/api/NStack.html).

+Install the [NEW TEMPORARY NuGet package from GitHub](https://github.com/tig/NStack/packages/1443745) by installing `NStack.Core`.

-Install the [NuGet package](https://www.nuget.org/packages/NStack.Core) by installing `NStack.Core`.
+Install the [OLD NuGet package from NuGet](https://www.nuget.org/packages/NStack.Core) by installing `NStack.Core`.

 # Future Additions